nickgreyink/Perl-Within-Pages/README.md

 # Perl-Within-Pages

+The file you want is pwp.pl.
+Everything else is just to test it.

 This is just my little program to embed Perl into webpages and be able to throw things together very quickly.

 I like some of the concepts of PHP to be able to include all the different elements into one file and that